 Numerical modelling was undertaken to inform the Groundwater Assessments detailed above and to quantify the likelihood and magnitude of potential impacts.
-On each occasion the Groundwater Assessment was peer reviewed by Kalf and Associates (Dr Frans Kalf) who concluded that the hydrogeological description, conceptualisation, model design, simulations and reporting had been conducted in a professional manner.
+The numerical modelling undertaken for the Modification 19 groundwater assessment was peer reviewed by Dr Noel Merrick who advised that, in their expert opinion, the modelling work is of a high standard and a significant improvement on previous versions.
+The model is considered "fit for purpose".

-More recently groundwater modelling has been undertaken to inform the Wambo GDE Study (HydroSimulations, 2019) and the South Bates Extension Extraction Plan for Longwalls 21-24 (SLR, 2020).
 The hydrogeological model predicts the lateral zone of impact of depressurisation of aquifers due to current and future mining activity.
 In addition, the hydrogeological model predicts groundwater inflows into the underground workings over the life of the mine.

 Periodic re-calibration of the model will be undertaken based on observed piezometric heads and groundwater inflow data.
-This periodic review and recalibration of the groundwater model is being undertaken by SLR for completion in Q4 2021.
+The most recent review and recalibration was completed as part of the model update for the South Bates Underground Mine Extension Longwall 24-26 Groundwater Assessment (Modification 19 of DA 305-7-2003) in July 2022.